How to Become a Cybersecurity Analyst

 - Willingness to learn because the field is always changing

 "As the cybersecurity field grows, so will the day-to-day responsibilities of the cyber analyst," Winn said.
 "No two events or situations are the same."
-That's why the ability to continually learn and grow is key regardless of the role.
+That's why the ability to continually learn and grow is key, regardless of the role.

-What Qualifications Do I Need to be a Cybersecurity Analyst?
+What Qualifications Do I Need to Be a Cybersecurity Analyst?

-While it can take some time to break into the field as a cybersecurity analyst due to the competitive nature of the field, job opportunities can be plentiful, according to Winn.
-He said that one of the best ways to be prepared for the job hunt is to arm yourself with the three pillars of entry to the field: education, certification and experience.
+Winn said that one of the best ways to be prepared for the job hunt is to arm yourself with the three pillars of entry to the field: education, certification and experience.

 - Certification, which provides formal acknowledgment that an individual has achieved a baseline level of knowledge in a specific topic area